 After a couple of days in Queenstown we drove to Wanaka which took around 1 hour and 10 minutes.
 Out of all the places in our South Island itinerary, Wanaka is one of the places we could happily live permanently we loved it that much!

 We had a very chilled day exploring the handful of shops, bars and had a picnic by beautiful Wanaka lake.
 It is here where you can photograph the famous Wanaka tree.
 (Search #thatwanakatree on Instagram, you’ll see what we mean!)
+PLEASE be a responsible traveller and do not attempt to climb the famous tree, or get a photo on it.
+Respect it from a distance.

 We paid NZ$12.00 per person to camp here, which was a little expensive for an unpowered site but the views were so beautiful and the campsite so peacefully quiet that we didn’t think twice about paying that much.